 Olivia has many different formats all of which can sound the same to the inexperienced operator.

-Here is a sample of 4-250 mode olivia
+Listen to a sample of Olivia in 4-250 mode

 Packet operates at 1200 baud and is used mainly on the VHF bands using FM.

 This provides the reduced noise levels that seriously degrade the signal to such a point that communication would be impossible.